Safrudin Tahar

-Safrudin Tahar (born 13 December 1993) is an Indonesian professional footballer, who plays as a defender for Liga 1 club Malut United.
+Safrudin Tahar (born 13 December 1993) is an Indonesian professional footballer, who plays as a defender for Championship club Semen Padang.

 Club career

 PSIS Semarang

 After he failed his trial on Persik Kediri, Safrudin Tahar chose PSIS Semarang as his team.
 He played 23 times and scored 1 goal in his first season, bringing PSIS Semarang to a quarter-final, but PSIS Semarang did not qualify to the next stage because of match fixing scandal.
 But Tahar escaped sanctions, so his contract was extended by PSIS Semarang.
 In 2017, Tahar helped the club win third-place of Liga 2 after winning 6-4 over Martapura in December 2017 and was automatically promoted to Liga 1.

 Borneo F.C.
 Samarinda

 In 2021, Safrudin Tahar signed a contract with Indonesian Liga 1 club Borneo Samarinda.
 He made his debut on 10 September 2021 in a match against Persik Kediri.

 PSM Makassar

 Safrudin was signed for PSM Makassar to play in Liga 1 in the 2022–23 season.
 He made his league debut on 29 August 2022 in a match against Persib Bandung at the Gelora B.J.
 Habibie Stadium, Parepare.